Fire

 If you decide to leave Ukraine by road, check the travel advice on Smartraveller for the safety risks and entry requirements of the country you're entering.

 Driving in Ukraine can be dangerous.
-Due to the Russian invasion of Ukraine, roads may be crowded, exposed to military action or have damage, including to bridges and facilities.
+Due to the Russian invasion of Ukraine, roads may be crowded, exposed to military action or damaged; this extends to bridges and facilities.
 See 'Safety'.

 Hazards include: